saulpierotti/markdown_notebook/BDP.md

 * Kerberos is a service that implements strong authentication for client/server applications based on secret-key criptography
 	* It was developped at MIT
 	* Usually Kerberos is used in parallel to LDAP to manage only the authentication part (while authorization is up to LDAP)
+		* Kerberos manages the credentials for different users
+		* LDAP stores authoritative information about what users are allowed to do
+		* This approach is still widely used in computing and sotrage resources
 	* A client can contact a Kerberos server, which provides a signed encrypted ticket that can be used to access resources
 	* The ticket is valid for some time, so this reduces the problem of overloading the authentication server
 	* Kerberos is based on symmetric key criptography: the client and the server have a shared secret